MPHRS/Genomic-data-analysis/Project_6_baking/Report.md

 # **Methods**
-The analysis utilized publicly available RNA-seq data from Saccharomyces cerevisiae (SRA accessions SRR941816-SRR941819).
-The reference genome of strain S288C (assembly GCF_000146045.2_R64) and the annotation GFF file were obtained from NCBI.
+The analysis utilized publicly available RNA-seq data from Saccharomyces cerevisiae fermentation experiments (SRA accessions SRR941816-SRR941819), which represent two biological replicates at 0-minute and 30-minute fermentation time points.
+The reference genome for strain S288C (assembly GCF_000146045.2_R64) and its annotation GFF file were obtained from NCBI, with additional genomic context provided by the Saccharomyces Genome Database (SGD).

 Read alignment was performed using HISAT2 (v2.2.1) with default parameters after genome indexing.
 Resulting BAM files were sorted via SAMtools (v1.15).
 Gene expression quantification was conducted using featureCounts from the Subread package (v2.0.8) with the -g gene_id parameter.
 Prior to analysis, GFF annotations were converted to GTF format using gffread (v0.12.7), followed by attribute corrections based on guidelines from a public Colab notebook.